 Mixing digital and analog expertise, these engineers create circuits interfacing both domains.
 Their work finds applications in RF communication from data converters to sensor interfaces.

-4. Physical Design Engineer:
+4. Physical Design Engineer

 Physical Design Engineers are tasked to transform concepts into reality by converting the logical design into a physical layout.
-This includes placement and routing of circuits on chips to meet performance and manufacturing constraints.
+This includes the placement and routing of circuits on chips to meet performance and manufacturing constraints.

-5. ASIC Design Engineer:
+5. ASIC Design Engineer

 They design application-specific integrated circuits (ASICs) tailored for specific functions.
 Through their skills, these professionals mold circuits to optimize performance for a specific application.

-6. FPGA Design Engineer:
+6. FPGA Design Engineer

 FPGA Design Engineers design circuits on Field-Programmable Gate Arrays (FPGAs).
 These circuits find applications in prototyping, testing, and hardware acceleration implementation.